Cotton Program Overview

 What We Are Doing

-The Responsible Sourcing Network operates within a broad network of NGOs, apparel brands and retailers, investors, industry associations, and trade unions seeking to end forced child labor in Uzbekistan’s cotton sector through a variety of strategies.
+The Responsible Sourcing Network operates within a broad network of NGOs, apparel brands and retailers, investors, industry associations, and trade unions seeking to end forced labor in Uzbekistan’s cotton sector through a variety of strategies.

 We also coordinate with other stakeholders to utilize diplomatic and private sector channels to apply pressure on the Uzbek government, encouraging them to interact with the International Labor Organization (ILO) and transform its cotton sector to abide by international norms.